Casey Rone

 She has now joined the team at Paws as a Therapeutic Riding Instructor and Child Development Specialist.
 Cassandra specializes in providing early intervention therapy for children between the ages of birth to 6 years in many areas including gross motor, fine motor, speech and language, problem solving skills, sensory processing difficulties, adaptive life skills, social/behavioral skills, and literacy acquisition.
 She also functions as a central resource of knowledge and support for parents learning to cope with the birth of a special needs child or a new diagnosis.
 Cassandra believes strongly in the healing and motivating power of animals and a natural environment combined with evidence-based practices in helping little ones and their families overcome some of the obstacles that may hinder the pathway into a happy healthy childhood.

-She is endorsed by First 3 Years (formerly Texas Association for Infant Mental Health).
+First 3 Years (formerly Texas Association for Infant Mental Health).
 She specializes in utilizing animals and a natural environment to assist children and their families struggling with developmental delay or associated early childhood problems.

 Contact Cassandra:CPorter.pawsranch@att.net